codeindevelop/laravel-terminal-plugin/README.md

+# Laravel Termian plugin
+This project is forked and modified and Customized laravel-zsh-plugin for laravel 10+ versions by yamata

 # laravel-zsh-plugin - artisan commands aliases of Laravel 5+ Framework for zsh

 `laravel-zsh-plugin` contains short aliases for all artisan commands